sniperkit/indigo/README.md

 ### Search the documents frmo the Indigo gRPC Server

-`search` command can be executed with a search request, which includes the Query, within its file.
+The `search` command can be executed with a search request, which includes the Query, within its file.
 Here is an example:

 ```json
 {